 But, what if someone dared to reveal just how these politicians are participating in these different, unethical, activities?
 What would happen if the public knew with whom their public servants meet?
 Or whether the databases detailing the income of public sector workers that are currently stored within these public entities were published to provide the hard proof of what we all already know is the reality?
 Could we perhaps save our democracy?

 This is at the very heart of CabilVeo’s mission.
-CabilVeo is the lastest initiative from the Anti-Corruption Institute that seeks to publish in open source data, all relevant information regarding the appointments, trips taken and gifts received by officials from 37 government entities.
+CabilVeo is the lastest initiative from the Anti-Corruption Institute, which seeks to publish as open source data all relevant information regarding the appointments, trips taken and gifts received by public officials across different government entities.
 To this end, we seek to bring greater visibility to the otherwise hidden and corrupt power networks within the country.

 You, too, can join us in our crusade as we fight to ensure ours is a country free from corruption.